 Pull-Down ensures a well-defined Logic Level of Low = 1.
 A Pull-Down resistor usually connects the pin to GND.
 It holds the logic to Low when no other active input comes.

 When the switch is open the voltage of the gate input is pulled up to the level of Vin.
-When the switch is closed, the input voltage at the gate goes to ground.
+When the switch is closed, the input voltage at the gate goes to the ground.

 When the switch is open, the voltage across a pull-up resistor with sufficiently low impedance vanishes to the effect that it looks like a wire to VCC.
 On the other hand, when the switch is closed, the pull-up resistor must have a sufficiently high impedance in comparison to the closed switch to not affect the connection to the ground.
 Together, these two conditions can be used to derive an appropriate value for the impedance of the pull-up resistor but usually, only a lower bound is derived assuming that the critical components do indeed have infinite impedance.

 Many microcontrollers have internal programmable Pull-Up or Down resistors that can be enabled or disabled based on the need or application.
 This works as an advantage as it removes the cost of external resistors and complexity.